baiyongan/practical-linux-skills/docs/best_practice/filenames_and_pathnames_in_shell.md

 A common approach for storing pathnames in files, or to transmit them in data formats, is to separate them with newlines and/or tabs.
 Sadly, this does not work in the general case, since pathnames can include both characters.
 You need to forbid such nasty filenames, escape them, or use \0 to separate the pathnames.
 If you can forbid them, that is the easiest... but you may not have that option.

-## 3.6 不要依赖“--”
+## 3.6 不要依赖"--"

-Many books, and the POSIX standard, mistakenly advocate using “--” between the options and pathnames as the primary method to deal with filenames beginning with “-”.
+Many books, and the POSIX standard, mistakenly advocate using "--" between the options and pathnames as the primary method to deal with filenames beginning with "-".
 This is impractical and bad advice:

-1. For “--” to work, all maintainers would have to faithfully use “--” in practically every command invocation.
+1. For "--" to work, all maintainers would have to faithfully use "--" in practically every command invocation.
 That just doesn’t happen in real life, even after decades of people trying.
 People forget it all the time; no one is that consistent, especially since code seems to work without it.
 Very few commands require it, after all.
-2. You can’t do it anyway, even if you were perfectly consistent; many programs and commands do not support “--”.
-POSIX even explicitly forbids echo from supporting “--”, and echo must support “-n” (and GNU coreutils echo supports other options too).
+2. You can’t do it anyway, even if you were perfectly consistent; many programs and commands do not support "--".
+POSIX even explicitly forbids echo from supporting "--", and echo must support "-n" (and GNU coreutils echo supports other options too).
 Thus, as a practical matter you need to do something else; by always prefixing filenames if they start with dash, as recommended earlier, the problem disappears.

-Do feel free to use “--” between options and pathnames, when you can do it, as an additional protective measure.
-But using “--” as your primary (or only) mechanism for dash-prefixed filenames is bad idea.
+Do feel free to use "--" between options and pathnames, when you can do it, as an additional protective measure.
+But using "--" as your primary (or only) mechanism for dash-prefixed filenames is bad idea.
 You are better off prefixing the pathnames when you get the pathname, since then you only have to do it once per pathname.
-Once you prefix the pathname it doesn’t matter if you remember “--” or not; it just works correctly.
+Once you prefix the pathname it doesn’t matter if you remember "--" or not; it just works correctly.

-## 3.7 使用通配符并适当查找（并处理空匹配项）
+## 3.7 使用通配符并适当查找(并处理空匹配项)

 There are two major ways to get sets of pathnames in the shell, glob patterns and the find command.
 Globs are primarily useful for a short list of unhidden filenames in one directory; find is useful for other situations, including recursively descending into subdirectories.

 In both cases you have to worry around what happens when there are zero matches.
-If you just gave “command” and something that gave a list of filenames, most commands will hang while trying to read from standard input.
-The easy solution in this case is to add “/dev/null” to the end... assuming you can do that.
+If you just gave "command" and something that gave a list of filenames, most commands will hang while trying to read from standard input.
+The easy solution in this case is to add "/dev/null" to the end... assuming you can do that.

 The next two sections examine glob patterns and the find command in turn.

 # 4 Globbing
 Globbing is a simple language specifically designed for filename handling, primarily to create lists of unhidden files in a particular directory.
-In this language, “*” matches all non-hidden files in the current directory, “*.pdf” matches all non-hidden files in the current directory ending in “.pdf” - and so on.
+In this language, "*" matches all non-hidden files in the current directory, "*.pdf" matches all non-hidden files in the current directory ending in ".pdf" - and so on.

 The good news about globbing in shell is that glob expansion is built into the shell and done after field (IFS) expansion.
-Thus, as long as you directly use globs as command parameters or as part of a “for” loop, you will have no problem with pathnames containing whitespace or control characters (since they will not undergo field expansion).
+Thus, as long as you directly use globs as command parameters or as part of a "for" loop, you will have no problem with pathnames containing whitespace or control characters (since they will not undergo field expansion).
 There is also no challenge getting the information back into shell; the shell is doing the processing.

-However, if a pathname begins with “-”, glob will dutifully expand it, confusing any command later.
-As noted above, the recommended solution is to always prefix a glob with something that does not begin with dash, such as “./”.
+However, if a pathname begins with "-", glob will dutifully expand it, confusing any command later.
+As noted above, the recommended solution is to always prefix a glob with something that does not begin with dash, such as "./".

-Remember that globbing normally skips hidden files (those beginning with “.”).
+Remember that globbing normally skips hidden files (those beginning with ".").
 Often that is what you want.
-If you want the hidden files in a directory instead, you may want to use “find” instead.
+If you want the hidden files in a directory instead, you may want to use "find" instead.
 You can get the hidden files with a glob by adding two more globbing patterns:

 ```shell
  .[!.]* ..?*